wp-plugins/football-pool/readme.txt

 = I installed the plugin, but there are no matches.
 What happened? = Since version 2.0.0 the plugin does not add the matches on install.
 But it does contain an example match schedule as an exported csv file.
 Go to the Matches admin page and do an import of a schedule file (Bulk change match schedule).

-Versions 1.1.0-1.1.2 contained a bug that on a clean install did not insert the data in the custom tables.
-Users that did an update from the first version did not have this problem.
-The problem was fixed in version 1.1.3.
-If you experience this problem just deactivate the plugin and reinstall it.
-Just updating won't fix it.

 = Do I need the "Predictions" page? =
 Yes and no. The plugin needs this page to display predictions of users.
 So don't delete it.
 But you can remove it from your menu (WordPress Admin &raquo; Appearance &raquo; Menus).
 Some themes or WordPress configurations automatically put all top level pages in the navigation.
 See information from the theme maker on how to make a custom menu or how to exclude pages from the menu.